OpenFAST/openfast/docs/source/user/hydrodyn/modeling_considerations.rst

 Potential-flow theory based on frequency-to-time-domain transforms is enabled when **PotMod** is set to 1.
-In this case, you must run WAMIT (or equivalent) in a pre-processing step and HydroDyn will use the WAMIT output files—see Section 6.8.4 for guidance.
+In this case, you must run WAMIT (or equivalent) in a pre-processing step and HydroDyn will use the WAMIT output files—see :nemref:`hd-modeling-floating-systems-potential-flow` for guidance.
 For a potential-flow-only model, do not create any strip-theory joints or members in the input file.
 The WAMIT model should account for all of the members in the floating substructure, and Morison’s equation is neglected in this case.